jerryagenyi/sul-messaging-epic/README.md

 **Original Purpose:** Messaging module implementation using TDD/BDD
 **Current Purpose:** Central CI/CD foundation for SkilledUp.Life projects

-The original messaging-related content has been preserved for future reference while the repository now focuses on CI/CD standardization and implementation.
+The original content has been organized and preserved for future reference while the repository now focuses on CI/CD standardization and implementation.

 ## 🚀 CI/CD Foundation